 Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
 These statutes are established and amended by the state legislature.
 The District makes annual contributions to the pension plans equal to the amount required by state statutes.
-GERF Basic Plan members and Coordinated Plan members were required to contribute 9.10% and 6.0%, respectively, of their annual covered salary in 2010.
-The District is required to contribute the following percentages of annual covered payroll in 2010: 11.78% for Basic Plan GERF members and 7.0% for Coordinated Plan GERF members.
-Employer contribution rates for the Coordinated Plan will increase to 7.25%, effective January 1, 2011.
-The District's contributions for the years ending December 31, 2010, 2009 and 2008 were \$11,422, \$9,872 and \$6,742, respectively, equal to the contractually required contributions for the years as set by state statute.
+GERF Basic Plan members and Coordinated Plan members were required to contribute 9.10% and 6.25%, respectively, of their annual covered salary in 2011.
+PEPFF members were required to contribute the following percentages of annual covered payroll in 2011: 11.78% for Basic Plan GERF members, 7.25% for Coordinated Plan GERF members, and 14.4% for PEPFF members.
+The District's contributions to the General Employees Retirement Fund for the years ending December 31, 2011, 2010 and 2009 were \$12,153, \$11,422 and \$9,872, respectively, equal to the contractually required contributions for the years as set by state statute.